Brand Name Teva-Mexiletine Common Name mexiletine

 Infection: This medication can reduce the number of cells that fight infection in the body (white blood cells).
 If possible, avoid contact with people who have contagious infections.
 Tell your doctor immediately if you begin to notice the signs of an infection such as fever or chills, severe diarrhea, shortness of breath, prolonged dizziness, headache, stiff neck, weight loss, or listlessness.
 Your doctor will do blood tests regularly to monitor the number of specific types of blood cells in your blood.

-Liver problems: Mexiletine can cause liver problems.
+Liver problems: Liver disease or reduced liver function may cause this medication to build up in the body, causing side effects.
+Mexiletine can cause liver problems.
 Your doctor will monitor your liver function while you are taking this medication.
 If you experience nausea, abdominal pain, yellowing of the skin or eyes, pale stools, or dark urine while taking mexiletine, contact your doctor immediately.
 People with liver problems should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

-Low blood pressure: Mexiletine may worsen low blood pressure.
-People with low blood pressure should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.
+Low blood pressure: Mexiletine may cause or worsen low blood pressure.
+Tell your doctor if you experience symptoms of severely decreased blood pressure, such as weakness or dizziness, particularly when rising suddenly from a sitting or lying position.
+If you have low blood pressure, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Seizures: People with a history of seizures should discuss with their doctor how this medication may affect their medical condition, how their medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.